siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select ‘Danger’ as message
 insert into AlertStream;
 ```
-This query receives information about the location oftaxis from the `LocationStream` stream, and information about the status of the passenger from the `StateStream` stream.
-If the passenger (i.e., username) does not arrive at the location at `latitude == 43.0096 and longitude == 81.2737` in 30 minutes, and at the same time, if he/she has not marked the journey as `finished`, an output event is created in the `AlertStream` stream to generate an alert with `Danger` as the message.
+This query receives information about the location of taxis from the `LocationStream` stream, and information about the status of the passenger from the `StateStream` stream.
+If the passenger (i.e., username) does not arrive at the location at `latitude == 43.0096 and longitude == 81.2737` in 30 minutes, and at the same time, if he/she has not marked the journey as `finished`, an event is output to the `AlertStream` stream to generate an alert with `Danger` as the message.

 **Example 5: Detecting the non-occurence of either of two mutually exclusive events**
 ```sql